DanWebb/jdown/readme.md

 - Auto minification of image files using [imagemin](https://github.com/imagemin/imagemin)
-- Cache busting, using the last modified time (mtime) of the asset to change it's file name and avoid the old version of the asset being served
+- Cache busting, using the last modified time (mtime) of the asset to change its file name and avoid the old version of the asset being served

 All static assets must be placed within `/assets` folders.
 Assets folders can be placed in the top level content directory and/or it's sub directories.
 Within